 As I said though, there are a few legitimate discounts out there.
-Some of those are seasonal or for people who work(ed) in specific jobs (i.e. teachers, military), some are only for Florida Residents or employees of certain large companies (such as Kellogg’s or ADT) who do business with Disney (check your company’s Human Resources department to see if you are eligible for anything), and some are for Annual Pass holders or Disney Vacation Club members.
+Some of those are seasonal or for people who work(ed) in specific jobs (i.e. teachers, military), some are only for Florida Residents or employees of certain companies (click here to see if your company is on the list) who do business with Disney, and some are for Annual Pass holders or Disney Vacation Club members.
 But there are discounts out there for people who don’t fit into those categories, as well.
-There are several websites that list many of these opportunities out but MouseSavers.com has been my favorite for years and years, simply because they keep it so up-to-date and it’s all-encompassing.
+If you’re a member of AAA, you can check with your local chapter.
+There are also several websites that list many of these opportunities out but MouseSavers.com has been my favorite for years and years, simply because they keep it so up-to-date and it’s all-encompassing.
 A friend also recommends UndercoverTourist.com.
 Don’t forget to check out Disney.com to compare prices!

 Besides the potential viable discounts mentioned above, there are also several options that I would suggest you NOT attempt to use: